 In 2019, the average debt per adult was 142’624 USD.

 This is not a very high number when we consider the very high price of houses and the mortgages this implies.

 Unfortunately, I have not been able to find a precise categorization of the different debts.
 But I have other statistics regarding debt just following.

 7. 15.5% of people have a vehicle leasing

 In 2013, 15.5% of people had a vehicle in leasing.

 It is quite unbelievable.
 And actually, this is sad.
 It means that people are buying cars that are too expensive for them, and they do not have the money to afford them.
 So instead of waiting to have the money, they use leasing to pay for the vehicle.

 And this is only one of the kinds of debts that people have in Switzerland.
-Considering all forms of debts but not mortgages, 39.4% of the population has at least one debt.
-It could be a debt to a friend or a late payment of a bill.
+Considering all forms of debt but not mortgages, 39.4% of the population has at least one debt.
+It could be a debt to a friend or a late bill payment.

-A thing that makes me sad is that 18% of people in Switzerland have at least one late payment on their bills.
+What saddens me is that 18% of people in Switzerland have at least one late payment on their bills.
 This is quite crazy.

 8. 32.6% of people have no credit card